 In preparing my all-online 90-hour course, I made a big effort to help attendees look at differences in US-based recommendations versus global recommendations.
 Partly because I know that’s a key to passing the exam.
 But partly because I believe that public health recommendations here will change someday.

 What about medications and technology?

-Yeah, whether people are taking my blended on-site 90-hour course or my all-online 90-hour course for exam eligibility or reviewing for a first-time or certification renewal, they worry about knowing some technology that rolled out of the factory yesterday or a medication the FDA approved last Tuesday.
+Yeah, whether people are taking my all-online 90-hour course for exam eligibility or reviewing for a first-time or certification renewal, they worry about knowing some technology that rolled out of the factory yesterday or a medication the FDA approved last Tuesday.